-Most birders are familiar with the dawn chorus, as well as beautiful songs their favorite birds sing throughout the day.
+Most birders are familiar with the dawn chorus, as well as the beautiful songs their favorite birds sing throughout the day.
 It can be startling, however, to hear different birds singing at night.
 In fact, there are many bird species that sing at night when there are fewer ambient noises and less vocal competition from other birds.
-Recognizing these nocturnal musicians is a great way to sharpen birding by ear skills and enjoy a unique aspect of avian communication.
-How many of these nighttime... singers have you heard?
+Recognizing these nocturnal musicians is a great way to sharpen birding-by-ear skills and enjoy a unique aspect of avian communication.
+How many of these nighttime singers have you heard?

 01 of 12

 An accomplished mimic with a broad repertoire, the northern mockingbird is one of the most familiar night-singing birds.
 Found throughout the United States, southern Canada, Mexico, and the Caribbean, these birds sing different tones, notes, and sequences in sets of three, switching to a new tune frequently to show off their vocal prowess.
 They often sing from a high perch and are common in urban and suburban areas.